perladvent/perldotcom/content/article/_pub_2012_04_perlunicook-character-numbers-by-name.md

 {
+   "description" : "℞ 7: Get character number by name Unicode allows you to refer to characters by number or by name.
+Computers don't care, but humans do.
+When you have a character name, you can translate it to its number with the...", "image" : null,
    "authors" : [
       "tom-christiansen"
    ],
-   "image" : null,
+   "draft" : null,
-   "title" : "Perl Unicode Cookbook: Get Character Number by Name", "categories" : "unicode",
    "thumbnail" : null,
-   "description" : "â 7: Get character number by name Unicode allows you to refer to characters by number or by name.
-Computers don't care, but humans do.
-When you have a character name, you can translate it to its number with the...", "date" : "2012-04-13T06:00:01-08:00",
-   "tags" : [],
+   "title" : "Perl Unicode Cookbook: Get Character Number by Name", "tags" : [],
+   "date" : "2012-04-13T06:00:01-08:00",
    "slug" : "/pub/2012/04/perlunicook-character-numbers-by-name",
-   "draft" : null
+   "categories" : "unicode"
 }

-â 7: Get character number by name {#Get-character-number-by-name}
+℞ 7: Get character number by name {#Get-character-number-by-name}
 ---------------------------------

 Unicode allows you to refer to characters by number or by name.